appvia/wf-cloudresource-datasources/README.md

-# Wayfinder CloudResourceKinds
+# Wayfinder CloudResourceDataSources

 This repo contains the kinds of CloudResource dependency that wayfinder supports.

 ## Overview

-CloudResourceKinds provide a way for Wayfinder to discover resource dependencies for developers.
+CloudResourceDataSources provide a way for Wayfinder to discover resource dependencies for developers.

 The resources are typically provided by an organization's cloud estate and will be discovered using tags.

 Each resource kind can be referenced as a dependency of another cloud resource being built and discovered at run time.

-CloudResourceKinds define terraform with configuration that is used for read only discovery not creating resources.
+CloudResourceDataSources define terraform with configuration that is used for read only discovery not creating resources.

 ## Highlevel Orchestration Workflow

 1. A CloudResourceSearch is created by the system during a deployment when developer needs to know about dependencies.
 The tag values could have developer relevant metadata.
-2. A CloudResourceKind is used by the CloudResourceSearch controller and the cloud resource search is run.
+2. A CloudResourceDataSource is used by the CloudResourceSearch controller and the cloud resource search is run.
 3. Identifiers are shown to a developer to resolve ambigouse search results.
-4. A concrete single cloud resource object is created using a CloudResourceKind reference using the singular terraform to resolve the detailed outputs.
+4. A concrete single cloud resource object is created using a CloudResourceDataSource reference using the singular terraform to resolve the detailed outputs.

-## Terraform in CloudResourceKind - Limitations and Rules
+## Terraform in CloudResourceDataSource - Limitations and Rules

-The CloudResourceKind terraform is orchetsrated and run in a constrained, pre-configured runtime environment for both searches and resource audit:
+The CloudResourceDataSource terraform is orchetsrated and run in a constrained, pre-configured runtime environment for both searches and resource audit:
 - Only defines data sources and outputs (read only).
 - Has a pre-configured default provider configuration for each cloud.
 - Will have only ready only access to cloud and is used for auditing cloud resources only.